Donald Trump Allies Are Worried That He Will Blow The 2020 Election, Report Says

 Stephen Moore, Trump’s former nominee for the Federal Reserve board, claims that the next four to eight weeks will determine whether the president continues to lead the country after 2020.
 In particular, Moore said that failing to guide economic recovery properly will be the primary determinant of his administration’s success.

-David McIntosh, Club for Growth President and a former Indiana congressman, also expressed concern over the apparent lack of attention to the long-term in regards to the United States economy.
+David McIntosh, the Club for Growth President and a former Indiana congressman, also expressed concern over the apparent lack of attention to the long-term in regards to the U.S. economy.

 “I don’t think [Treasury Secretary Steve Mnuchin] has yet started thinking about that long-term, how do we incentivize the rapid recovery or the V-shape bounce back?”
 McIntosh asked.